FourierYe/Advanced-Signal-Processing/lab1/EEE411-lab1-Zhipeng Ye-1926908.md

 ###### Describe and analyze

-As we can see that matlab supports original opeartions of vector and matrix including types of complex numbers.
+As we can see that matlab supports original opeartions of vector and matrix , including types of complex numbers.
+In addition these numbers in 2 Dimension space are orthogonal to each others and they just have one part of the complex number.

 ---